The Untold Truth Of Adam And Eve

 For almost 400 years after Jesus' ministry, early Christians didn't have a set book of theology.
 Anyone who wanted to could come up with their own stories or write their own version of history to help explain and form this new religion.
 One of the subjects that interested these early Christian authors was the children of Adam and Eve.
 Various books, now not considered official Christian theology by most mainstream denominations, discussed the daughters of Adam and Eve, giving two of them names and full lives.

 But when it comes to the now-official Bible and the Torah, you might think it's canon that Adam and Eve only had three children: Cain, Abel, and Seth.
 In fact, even Genesis mentions many more children for the pair, although it gives no other details.
-But Genesis 5:4 is very clear, "After Seth was born, Adam lived 800 years and had other sons and daughters."
-As The Bible Answer explains, the plural on both those words indicated there would have been at least two more children of each sex, bringing the minimum number of kids they had to seven.
-But as Adam lived to be 800 years old, it's easy for Biblical scholars to assume there were even more.
+But Genesis 5:4 is very clear, "... the days of Adam after he had begotten Seth were eight hundred years: and he begat sons and daughters."
+The pluralization of those words indicates that there would have been at least two more children of each sex, bringing the minimum number of kids they had to seven.
+But as Adam lived to be 800 years old, it's not much of a stretch for Biblical scholars to assume there were plenty more.

 Eve and the snake

-It can be argued that the short passage in Genesis where a talking snake convinces Eve to eat from a special tree in the middle of the Garden of Eden is one of the most impactful stories in human history.
+It can be argued that a certain short passage in Genesis, where a talking snake convinces Eve to eat from a special tree in the middle of the Garden of Eden, is one of the most impactful stories in human history.
 It has been used for any number of theological, social, and political purposes throughout the millennia.
-But the story is a lot more complicated than a Sunday School version might have imparted to many.
+But the story is a lot more complicated than a Sunday school version might have imparted to most people.

 First, while Genesis is clear that the animal involved is a snake, it never says anything about the snake being the devil.
-According to The Jewish Study Bible, this detail was added later by other Jewish and Christian writers, and seems like a logical inference until you think about the story a bit deeper.
+This detail was apparently added later by other Jewish and Christian writers, and seems like a logical inference until you think about the story a bit deeper.
 God had just created the animals, after all, so did he create the snake as Satan?
 If so, what does that mean for this story?
-"Genesis: A Commentary" argues that the snake isn't even a very important part of the morality tale at all and doesn't deserve all the attention later retellings give to it.
+Some argue that the snake isn't even a very important part of the morality tale at all and doesn't deserve all the attention later retellings give to it.

-It's also significant that Eve never actually heard the commandment from God not to eat from the tree.
-She only got a paraphrased version from Adam.
-So, when the snake appears and uses what both sources point out are very good conversational and rhetorical tricks, Eve is easily led to the conclusion it is a good idea to disobey God.
+It's also significant that Eve never actually heard the commandment from God not to eat from the tree, she only got a paraphrased version from Adam.
+So, when the snake appears and skillfully uses conversational and rhetorical tricks, Eve is convinced it is a good idea to disobey God.

 Christianity didn't blame Adam and Eve for 'original sin' for hundreds of years

-Many Christian denominations believe in the concept of "original sin."
-This, according to the Encyclopedia Britannica, is the idea that all humans are born already in a sinful state.
+Many Christian denominations believe in the concept of "original sin," which is the idea that all humans are born already in a sinful state.
 How can a baby fresh from the womb already have sinned?
 Because Adam and Eve passed on their terrible sin of disobedience in the Garden of Eden to every single person who came after them.
 Or so the theory goes.

-This is such a big part of Christian theology that it's fascinating it wasn't a thing for the first 400 or so years after Jesus.
-In fact, many early Christian theologians, including the incredibly influential bishop Saint Irenaeus of Smyrna, argued that if humans ever had original sin, Jesus removed it for everyone when he was crucified, per "Original Sin: Origins, Developments, Contemporary Meanings."
+Despite original sin being such a big part of Christian theology, it wasn't actually a thing for the first 400 or so years after Jesus.
+In fact, many early Christian theologians, including the incredibly influential bishop St. Irenaeus of Smyrna, argued that if humans ever had original sin, Jesus removed it for everyone when he was crucified.
 One of the early discussions among church fathers was about the act of infant baptism.
 Jesus was baptized as an adult, so why would it be important for present-day Christians to be baptized as babies instead?
-Many theologians tied this back to original sin.
-They also wrote deep philosophical explanations on how Adam's soul could have passed on this original sin, arguing over the three possible ways they considered it could have happened.
+Many theologians tied this back to original sin, presenting deep philosophical explanations on how Adam's soul could have passed on this original sin, while arguing over the three possible ways they considered it could have happened.

-Finally, Saint Augustine of Hippo (pictured) wrote the defining works on the question of original sin around 400 AD.
-Working on the incorrect assumption Christians had always agreed infant baptism was required, he retconned original sin to give a reason for this sacrament.
+Finally, St. Augustine of Hippo (pictured) wrote the defining works on the question of original sin around A.D.
+400. Working on the incorrect assumption Christians had always agreed infant baptism was required, he retconned original sin to give a reason for this sacrament.
 From then on, it was a Christian fact.

 The 'four wounds' of Adam and Eve's fall

-Even once Christians settled on the concept of original sin, they were not done discussing just how much Adam and Even had screwed humanity by eating that one piece of fruit.
-On his blog, Asbury Theological Seminary President Timothy C. Tennent explains that the idea of four "wounds" that resulted from Adam and Eve's fall from grace in the Garden of Eden started with the Venerable Bede (pictured) who was writing around 700 AD.
-But it was Thomas Aquinas who really ran with them in his seminal "Summa Theologica."
+Even after Christians settled on the concept of original sin, they were not done discussing just how much Adam and Even had screwed humanity by eating that one piece of fruit.
+Christian theologians have argued that the idea of four "wounds" that resulted from Adam and Eve's fall from grace in the Garden of Eden started with the Venerable Bede (pictured), who was writing around A.D.
+700. But it was Thomas Aquinas who really ran with them in his seminal "Summa Theologica."

 As Aquinas put it, "In so far as reason has lost the way to truth, there is the wound of ignorance.
 In so far as the will has lost its inclination to good, there is the wound of malice.
 In so far as the irascible power has lost its aggressiveness towards the difficult, there is the wound of weakness.
 Finally, in so far as desire is no longer directed to the delectable under the restraint of reason, there is the wound of desire."
 In other words, every important thing that makes us human was deeply wounded by that one healthy snack.

-All Saints Anglican Church explains what this means for Christians who follow this theology.
-Basically, they believe the wounds caused "a destructive disharmony in our soul," meaning you will fail, and eventually die.
+All Saints Anglican Church explains what this means for Christians who follow this theology, stating that the wounds caused "a destructive disharmony in our soul," meaning you will fail and eventually die.
 Various Christian denominations have different ways of fixing this problem, including good works and baptism.
 (Since they still physically die, of course, the idea is your soul will not.)

 The Adam and Eve story is full of puns

-According to Biblical Archeology Review, the story of Adam and Eve is absolutely stuffed with what are, effectively, dad jokes.
-Take a look at this one, from Genesis 2:5, "There was no man to work the earth."
+The story of Adam and Eve is absolutely stuffed with what are, effectively, dad jokes.
+Take a look at this one from Genesis 2:5: "... there was not a man to till the ground."
 Groan, right?
-And then the author really brings the punchline home with a callback to the joke in Genesis 3:19, when God tells Adam he's going to be punished for his disobedience: "By the sweat of your brow, you shall eat your bread, until you return to the earth, from which you were taken."
+And then the author really brings the punchline home with a callback to the joke in Genesis 3:19, when God tells Adam he's going to be punished for his disobedience: "... in the sweat of thy face shalt thou eat bread, till thou return unto the ground; for out of it wast thou taken."
 Hilarious, right?

 If you're confused, don't worry.
 Since Genesis was originally written in Hebrew, the jokes don't work in English (or most other languages).
 And it seems translators over the centuries didn't think it was important to keep the puns.
 But in Hebrew, those puns have real meanings that help interpret the text.

-Bible Odyssey explains a close English equivalent would be if Adam's name was translated as "Earthling."
+A close English equivalent would be if Adam's name was translated as "Earthling."
 So when the text mentions Adam and the earth together, it would be saying something along the lines of "one day you're going back to the earth, but until then you are going to farm the earth, Earthling."
-This gives those lines deeper meaning even today, and Bible Odyssey adds that in a sustenance society like the Hebrews faced in their arid region, this would have been a very overt reference to how difficult and finite life is.
+This gives those lines deeper meaning even today, and in a sustenance society like the Hebrews faced in their arid region, this would have been a very overt reference to how difficult and finite life is.

 Many people tried to nail down exact dates for Adam and Eve

-A 2019 Gallup poll found that 40% of adults in the U.S. believed in the Biblical story of Creation.
-(On the other hand, a total of 55% believed in human evolution, either with God's help or without.)
-This means the Creationists took the Adam and Eve story literally, and thought they were real people who existed, at most, 10,000 years ago.
+A 2024 Gallup poll found that 37% of adults in the U.S. believed in the Biblical story of Creation.
+(On the other hand, a total of 58% believed in human evolution, either with God's help or without.)
+Those creationists appear to take the Adam and Eve story literally, and believe they were real people who existed, at most, 10,000 years ago.
 But where does that date come from?
 And is that really as specific as the timeframe gets?

 The Bible, particularly the Old Testament, loves a genealogy (the infamous "so-and-so begat so-and-so, who begat so-and-so" parts).
-On his blog, theoretical astrophysicist Jean-Pierre Luminet explains that based on the two lists of who begat whom in Genesis, which cover the generations between Adam and Abraham, plus the many other begat lists that ultimately culminate with Jesus, historical theologians settled on about 4,000 BC as the date of the creation of the earth.
-However, for various reasons, others believe the genealogies are missing some names, and that the date could be as late as 10,000 to 12,000 years ago.
+Based on the two lists of who begat whom in Genesis, which cover the generations between Adam and Abraham, plus the many other begat lists that ultimately culminate with Jesus, historical theologians settled on about 4,000 BC as the date of the creation of the earth.
+However, for various reasons, others believe the genealogies are missing some names, and that the date could be as much as 10,000 to 12,000 years ago.

-But theologians got even more specific.
-Around 700 AD, the Venerable Bede wrote that the Creation took place in the spring.
-In 1642, the scholar John Lightfoot famously determined that "man was created by the Trinity on October 23, 4004 BC at nine o'clock in the morning."
+But theologians have gotten even more specific.
+Around A.D.
+700, the Venerable Bede wrote that the creation took place in the spring.
+In 1642, the scholar John Lightfoot famously determined that "man was created by the Trinity on October 23, 4004 BC at nine o'clock in the morning" (via the University of Virginia).
 And in 1650, Archbishop James Ussher calculated that Adam and Eve were thrown out of the Garden of Eden on Monday, November 19.

 How did Adam live for so long?

-However, many Christians believe, as BioLogos points out, that Adam's lifespan is not meant to be literal, but symbolic, and represented something important in ancient Hebrew numerology.
+However, many Christians believe that Adam's lifespan was not meant to be literal but symbolic, and once represented something important in ancient Hebrew numerology.

 Adam was the first natural death, while Eve's death invented the funeral

-When Cain murdered his brother Abel it was the first death that ever occurred on Earth, at least according to Genesis.
-But it would not be until hundreds of years later when Adam died at the ripe old age of 930 that the world saw its first death from natural causes.
+According to Genesis, the first death that ever occurred on Earth was when Cain murdered his brother Abel.
+But it would be many hundreds of years, when Adam died at the ripe old age of 930, before the world saw its first death from natural causes.
 Genesis is light on the details around this momentous event, which means other Jewish writers, as well as some early Christian ones, stepped in to fill in the gaps.
-One such book that covers this topic is the "Life of Adam and Eve," also known as the "Apocalypse of Moses."
+One such book of unknown provenance that covers this topic is the "Life of Adam and Eve," also known as the "Apocalypse of Moses," which was written in antiquity.

 In this story, Adam is old and not feeling great.
 He says God has struck him with 72 different ailments over his lifetime, including eye pain and hearing loss.
 But now Adam knows he's dying, and while Eve and Seth try to save him with oil from the Garden of Eden, it's no use.
 An angel tells them Adam had just three days to live.
 The couple ate from the tree of knowledge of good and evil, so now humans all have to die.
 But Adam makes sure Eve knows it's all her fault before he gives up the ghost: "And Adam saith to Eve: 'Eve, what hast thou wrought in us?
 Thou hast brought upon us great wrath which is death...'"

-After Adam died, Eve asks God to die too, and He obliges.
+After Adam dies, Eve asks God to die too, and he obliges.
 Then the archangel Michael "came and taught Seth how to prepare Eve for burial ... and saith: 'Lay out in this wise every man that dieth till the day of the Resurrection.'"

 Adam and Eve are said to be buried in the Cave of the Patriarchs

-You would think it would be near impossible to know where the first two people on Earth were buried, even if they did live, as Creationists estimate, less than 10,000 years ago.
-But tradition is clear on exactly where they are buried, and the Jewish Virtual Library says it's the second holiest location in Judaism, after the Temple Mount.
+You would think it would be near impossible to know where the first two people on Earth were buried, even if they did live less than 10,000 years ago, as creationists estimate.
+But tradition is clear on exactly where they are buried, and it's the second holiest location in Judaism, after the Temple Mount.
 Called the Cave of Machpelah or the Cave of the Patriarchs, it's located in Hebron, a city in the occupied West Bank.

-As the Kabbalah text the Zohar explains (via Chabad.org), after the fall of man, Adam realized there was a gateway to the Garden of Eden in the ground when he saw light coming from it.
+As the Kabbalah text the Zohar explains, after the fall of man, Adam realized there was a gateway to the Garden of Eden in the ground when he saw light coming from it.
 He picked that spot as his and Eve's final resting place, digging a cave for their gravesite.
-Eventually, Adam's decedent Abraham accidentally found the cave, so he picked it as his burial site too – as did the other Old Testament headliners Sarah, Isaac, Rebecca, Jacob, and Leah.
+Eventually, Adam's decedent Abraham accidentally found the cave, so he picked it as his burial site, too, as did the other Old Testament headliners Sarah, Isaac, Rebecca, Jacob, and Leah.
 That adds up to four major Jewish power couples buried in one place, one that also led to the Garden of Eden.
 So you can see why it's special.

-The large building which surrounds the graves was built in the 1st century BC by King Herod of baby-killing fame.
-The location has been under Muslim jurisdiction for about 700 years, and non-Muslims have generally not been allowed into the cave since then, although as Aish records, a few Jews and Christians have managed to sneak in.
+The large building that surrounds the graves was built in the 1st century BC by King Herod of baby-killing fame.
+The location has been under Muslim jurisdiction for about 700 years, and non-Muslims have generally not been allowed into the cave since then, although a few Jews and Christians have managed to sneak in.